Contact Benenden Hospital

+A gynaecological laparoscopy is a form of keyhole surgery used to diagnose problems within the pelvis such as your ovaries, uterus, and fallopian tubes.
 A laparoscopy is a less invasive alternative to open surgery.
-It allows for a quicker recovery time, and can aid in determining whether you have conditions such as endometriosis, fibroids, ovarian cysts, or other causes of pelvic problems.
+It allows for a quicker recovery time, and can aid in determining whether you have conditions such as endometriosis, fibroids, ovarian cysts, or other causes of pelvic problems

 A gynaecological laparoscopy is performed under general anaesthetic, and is usually performed as a day case procedure, meaning there is no need for an overnight stay in hospital.

 Once you are asleep, your surgeon will make small incisions in your abdomen, which is where the instruments used for the surgery are inserted.
 An instrument called a laparoscope which has a camera and a light on the end of it will send images back to a screen for your surgeon to see.

 Carbon dioxide is also pumped into your abdomen to inflate it and allow your surgeon to clearly examine the area.
 If treatment is required, further incisions will be made in your abdomen and further instruments inserted to perform the treatment.